carls31/ts-data-analysis/README.md

 # Geospatial Data Analysis - lab
 Graduate Project Assignment of the course "Geospatial Data Analysis" at Politecnico di Milano

+## Usage
 The main source code is avaiable [here](https://github.com/carls31/GDA-Lab/blob/main/LAB_Assignment.m) and, in order to compare the results, the same analysis was conducted on two additional boreholds: [LAB_515](https://github.com/carls31/GDA-Lab/blob/main/LAB_515.m) and [LAB_518](https://github.com/carls31/GDA-Lab/blob/main/LAB_518.m)

+- Execute the main code "LAB_Assigment.m"

+- The other file.m are required functions for the main code

+- The PZ.mat is the dataset used

+- LAB_515 and LAB_518 are two different boreholes analyzed for comparison purposes

+- "CARLASSARA_LAB_Assigment_Report.pdf" contains a brief description of the developped script and its output

+## Introduction
 The provided time series are real data made available by ARPA Veneto, the regional agency for environment protection.
 The whole dataset is composed by measurements from several boreholes each identified by a numeric ID The missing values are removed from the data table and they will be replaced if needed; the features used are: